Explicit two-cover descent for genus 2 curves: Introduction

+To make the computations more tractable, it is useful to work instead with a suitable quotient of $W$.
 Since multiplication by $-1$ on $J$ induces the hyperelliptic involution on $C$, we can lift the hyperelliptic involution to an involution on $W$.
 Let $Z$ be the quotient of $W$ by this involution.
 The map $W \to Z$ is ramified exactly at the $2$-torsion points of $J$, of which there are $16$, so $Z$ has genus $5$ by the Riemann--Hurwitz formula.
+(Another model for this curve can be constructed using the methods of \cite[§3.1]{Bruin02}; we choose this approach to emphasize the connection with Kummer surfaces.)

-The purpose of this paper is to give explicit, computationally tractable formulas for $Z$ and its twists, as well as the associated maps realizing the correspondence with $C$.
+The purpose of this paper is to give explicit, computationally tractable formulas for $Z$ and its Jacobian (and their twists), along with the associated maps realizing the correspondence with $C$; to apply these constructions in combination with the elliptic Chabauty method to the aforementioned large dataset of curves; and to determine what the obstructions are in the cases where it does not succeed.
 The key ingredient is to embed (twists of) $Z$ in (twists of) the desingularized Kummer surface of $J$.
 Our primary references for the requisite explicit descriptions of Kummer surfaces and their twists are \cite{Cassels-Flynn} and \cite{FTvL12}.

-In \S\ref{section:curves}, we provide the necessary background on desingularized twisted Kummer surfaces, construct the canonical embedding of $Z$ and its twists as hyperplane sections of these surfaces, and describe the primes of bad reduction.
-In \S\ref{section:map}, we prove an explicit formula for the twisted duplication map and describe its ramification divisor.
-In \S\ref{section:genus-one}, we construct a map to a genus one curve through which the twisted duplication map factors, which supplies the necessary data to apply the elliptic Chabauty method \cite{Bruin03}; we also use this to give an explicit model for the Jacobian of $Z$ up to isogeny.
-Finally, in \S\ref{section:examples}, we use the results of the preceding sections to compute rational points on some genus $2$ curves over $\QQ$ with Mordell--Weil rank $2$ or $3$, including the first two curves in the database of genus $2$ genus computed by Booker, Sijsling, Sutherland, Voight, and Yasaki \cites{genus2-database}[\href{https://www.lmfdb.org/Genus2Curve/Q/}{Genus $2$ curves over $\QQ$}]{LMFDB} (ordered by conductor) of rank $2$ with a rational Weierstrass point.
+In section \ref{section:curves}, we provide the necessary background on desingularized twisted Kummer surfaces, construct the canonical embedding of $Z$ and its twists as hyperplane sections of these surfaces, and describe the primes of bad reduction.
+In section \ref{section:map}, we prove an explicit formula for the twisted duplication map and describe its ramification divisor.
+In section \ref{section:genus-one}, we construct a map to a genus one curve through which the twisted duplication map factors, which supplies the necessary data to apply the elliptic Chabauty method \cite{Bruin03}; we also use this to give an explicit model for the Jacobian of $Z$ up to isogeny.
+In section \ref{section:results}, we report on the results of applying this method to the aforementioned dataset of 7692 curves; the method succeeds for 1045 of these curves, and we analyze the obstacles encountered for the remaining curves.
+Finally, in section \ref{section:examples}, we analyze the method and results in detail for several examples.